 What causes ONH and SOD?

 There are numerous causes of ONH, with most cases arising from genetic abnormalities in patients.
 Mutations in a variety of genes, including the following, result in hypoplasia of the optic nerve: NR2F1, OTX2, VAX1, ATOH7.

 In addition to genetic factors, other causative factors have been suggested, including exposure to various infections during pregnancy and endocrinological abnormalities during development.

 With respect to SOD, as previously eluded to earlier, the condition arises from abnormalities during embryological development.
 The exact cause of SOD is poorly understood; although it is likely genetic factors play an important role, with various patients exhibiting mutations in the genes HESX1, OTX2, and PAX6.
-In addition, exposure to certain medications, such as sodium valproate during pregnancy, is thought to play an important role in the development of SOD.
+In addition, exposure to certain medications is thought to play an important role in the development of SOD.

 How are ONH and SOD diagnosed?

 Diagnosis of ONH requires confirmation with ophthalmoscopic examination of the optic optic disc.
 In young children, the optimal method for diagnosing ONH is with direct ophthalmoscopy, and patients exhibit a small optic disc.
 SOD is differentiated by the use of MRI scans showing midline brain abnormalities such as corpus callosum hypoplasia or pituitary abnormalities1.

 What are the current treatments for ONH and SOD?